888Vlad888/marine-technology/README.md

 # marine-technology

-This project implements a simply library management system using object-oriented programming in Python.
+This project implements a simply marine civilization system using object-oriented programming in Python.

 # Instalation